IanStarnes/Barbara-And-Ian/Research Project/Research_Report.md

 ###### The conclusions section should not include any new observation.
 It is the place to summarize the results in a few sentences.
 Make sure you connect your conclusions to your objectives for doing the research.

 In conclusion, we were able to determine that the -100 mesh activated carbon was the best mesh size for removing Red Dye #40.
+In running experiments, it became evident that there was an increase in pressure in the -100 mesh filter because we observed a decrease in flow rate.
+The decrease in flow rate was linked to the coffee filters used t prevent activated carbon particles entering into the system.

+When determining the

+In terms of improvement for this lab, we are very interested in exploring the Carmen-Kozeny equation to determine the pressure drop of fluid through a packed bed of solids.

+$$ \frac{h_l}{H_{FiSand}}=36k\frac{(1-\epsilon_{FiSand})^2\nu V_{Fi}}{\epsilon_{FiSand}^3 gD_{sand}^2}$$

 ## Suggestions